cronkitedata/dj/docs/_pages/story-memo.md

 * Your story idea and the quality of your written memo.
 * The skill and imagination you showed in teasing out crucial details and facts from your data.
 * The research and reporting you did to understand the promise and pitfalls of your data as it relates to your idea.
+* Accuracy in your data analysis and your characterization of it.
 * How well you took direction during the project.
 * Your methodology and documentation documents.